Farmer leader slams Deep Sidhu, calls him a BJP worker | Deep Sidhu Latest News

 Farmer leader slams Deep Sidhu, calls him a BJP worker

-New Delhi, Jan 27: Condemning violence at Republic Day in New Delhi, farmer leader Rakesh Tikait has alleged that it was planned by "some elements."
+New Delhi, Jan 27: Bhartiya Kisan Union chief Rakesh Tikait on Wednesday slammed Deep Sidhu for violence at Republic Day in New Delhi and claimed that the actor tuned activist isn't a Sikh, but an employee of the BJP.

-He also said he takes the responsibility of the mayhem that was unleashed upon Delhi as the tractor rally by protesting farmers went off the designated route and clashed with police.
+Condemning violence Tikait has alleged that it was planned by "some elements."

 "Deep Sidhu is not a Sikh, he is a worker of the BJP.
 There is a picture of him with the PM.
 This is a movement of farmers and will remain so," Rakesh Tikait of BKU has said.